allo-protocol/allo-v2/contracts/strategies/direct-grants-simple/DirectGrantsSimpleStrategy.md

 * Deducts specified amount from the pool balance.
 * Transfers the specified amount to the sender's address.

-### Setting Internal Recipient Status to InReview
+### Setting Recipient Status to InReview

 *  Pool Manager initiates a recipient status change request.
 *  Verifies if sender is a pool manager.
 *  Loops through provided recipient IDs:
-   *  Sets recipient's internal status to "InReview."
+   *  Sets recipient's status to "InReview."
    *  Emits `RecipientStatusChanged` event.

 ### Receiving Ether (Fallback Function)